renpy/renpy/sphinx/source/atl.rst

     events are blocked.
 (This can be used in ATL transforms to prevent events from reaching the old_widget.)

+.. transform-property:: xpan

+    :type: None or float
+    :default: None

+    If not None, this interpreted as an angle that is used to pan horizontally across a 360 degree panoramic image.
+The center of the image is used as the zero angle, while the left and right edges are -180 and 180 degrees, respectively.

+.. transform-property:: ypan

+    :type: None or float
+    :default: None

+    If not None, this interpreted as an angle that is used to pan vertically across a 360 degree panoramic image.
+The center of the image is used as the zero angle, while the top and bottom edges are -180 and 180 degrees, respectively.

+.. transform-property:: xtile

+    :type: int
+    :default: 1

+    The number of times to tile the image horizontally.
+(This is ignored when xpan is given.)

+.. transform-property:: ytile

+    :type: int
+    :default: 1

+    The number of times to tile the image vertically.
+(This is ignored when ypan is given.)

 These properties are applied in the following order:

+#. tile
 #. crop, corner1, corner2
 #. size
 #. zoom, xzoom, yzoom
+#. pan
 #. rotate
 #. position properties